 As a result, the classification of this orchid ‘complex’ is still in a state of flux as the cog of scientific discoveries and identifications continues to turn.
 Adding to the uncertainty and scope of the ‘complex’ is that even the origin or providence of the registered plant(s) can be called into question.

-While studies of molecular phylogeny has resulted in substantial reclassifications, whether this new scheme will be widely adopted is uncertain.
+While studies of molecular phylogeny have resulted in substantial reclassifications, whether this new scheme will be widely adopted is uncertain.
 As with many plants, both natural or artificial hybridizations within the “Cookie” complex can heavily confound cladistic analyses, even though the exact extent cannot be ascertained.

 At present this orchid is still recognised as Dendrobium bigibbum.